 ||Facilities: The campground contains several single-family campsites, each equipped with a picnic table and campfire ring.
 Some sites also have grills.
 Vault toilets, drinking water and trash collection are provided within the campground.
 Roads and parking spurs are dirt.

-From Idaho City, Idaho, travel north on State Highway 21 for about two miles, to the Granite Creek/Rabbit Creek Road No. 327.
-Turn right and travel east for 18 miles on Road No. 327, to the campground.
+From Idaho City, Idaho, travel north on State Highway 21 for about two miles, to Forest Service (FS) Road 327 (Granite Creek/Rabbit Creek Road).